 A purpose-driven brand is led by its mission; it is compelled by a vision greater than profit.

 TOMS are known for giving away a lot of shoes.
 Over 95 million pairs to date.
-Originally know for their policy of giving one pair away for every pair sold, they are now committed to donating 1/3 of net profits.
+Originally known for their policy of giving one pair away for every pair sold, they are now committed to donating 1/3 of net profits.

 In 2018, TOMS became a certified B Corp.
 This group of companies pledge to “balance profit and purpose” whilst committing to a charter of environmental and ethical standards.
 The existence of such organisations highlights the growing cohort of “purpose-driven” corporations who use “business as a force for good.”